Snger/reading-notes/platforms/System/win10.md

 ## Location of the Hosts File
 1. C:\Windows\System32\Drivers\etc
 2. /c/Windows/System32/Drivers/etc

+## How do I set system environment variables in Windows 10?
+> 1. Go into Settings and click on System.
+> 2. Then on the left side click About and select System info at the bottom.
+> 3. In the new Control Panel window that opens, click Advanced system settings on the left.
+> 4. Now in the new window that comes up, select Environment Variables... at the bottom.
+> - I typed "envir" in the "Search the web and Windows" box and selected "Edit environment variables for your account" under the "Best Match".

 ## How can I refresh my PATH variable from the registry, without a reboot, logoff, or restarting explorer?
 1. If you are trying to use the new value of the path variable from within a Windows command shell, all you should need to do is close your command shell window and open a new one.
 The new command shell will load the updated path variable.